anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 ### Eligible Players
 Eligible players must be of at least eighteen (18) years of age by the date of the teams first +game.
 No player may play for more than one team in a season (either before or after June 1).
-A team that uses an ineligible player, per the rules in this [Team Rosters Players And Eligibility Uniforms](#team-rosters-players-and-eligibility-uniforms), will be deemed to have forfeited any and all games in which the illegal player(s) participated.
+A team that uses an ineligible player, per the rules in this [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility), will be deemed to have forfeited any and all games in which the illegal player(s) participated.

 ### Postseason Player Eligibility
 Players must appear in at least five (5) games during the regular season in order to be eligible for postseason play.
 Upon request to the Rules and Competition Committee, exceptions may be made for players with long term injuries.